maddierose717/Cheat_Sheet/readme.md

 mkdir: to MaKe a DIRectory

+rmdir: remove an empty folder

+rm -r folder: remove a folder and it's contents

 git ls-files: LISTs all files tracked by Git

 cd: Change Directory, essentailly allows you to change your location